Abhishek182005/Encryptix_taskno6-PROJECT-MANAGEMENT-TOOL/README.md

 # PROJECT-MANAGEMENT-TOOL
-This is my 5th task for the Encryptix internship, where I developed a project management tool using the MERN stack.
+This is a project management tool using the MERN stack.
 The frontend was built with React, the backend with Express and Node.js, and MongoDB was used as the database.<br>
 This project management tool allows you to create projects, assign tasks, and drag tasks between requested, todo, in-progress, and done sections.
 <br>It also includes features such as deadlines and more.
 <br>
 The website is working in localhost version only.
-In the website problem is arising so localhost code is provided. for website repository
-<a href="https://github.com/Abhishek182005/PROJECT-MANAGEMENT-TOOL">Click here</a>

 <b>SNEAK PEAK </b>
 <br>